 Does adding sewer scope inspections to your list of services make sense for your business?
 To decide, you’ll need to weigh the start-up costs with the potential to profit from offering this add-on service.

 For starters, you’ll need a good camera system.
-These typically cost anywhere between $6,000 to $10,000 for the complete system (camera, light, scope, monitor).
+These typically cost between $6,000 to $10,000 for the complete system (camera, light, scope, monitor).
 That’s not a small bill, though it should be noted that you can write off the cost as a business expense.
 On the bright side, these camera systems are fairly small and easy to transport, so you won’t need any additional investment in your vehicle to carry them to and from the job site.

 You’ll also need proper training on how to use your new equipment.
 InterNACHI offers hands-on workshops that allow inspectors to practice in a real-world situation.
 They also offer a handy primer on sewer scope inspections to help get you familiar with the process.

-Finally, you’ll need to decide what to charge per inspection in order to make your investment worthwhile.
-Most sewer scope inspections cost between $150 and $300, and most inspectors offer a small discount to clients who choose to add the service on to a full home inspection.
+Finally, you’ll need to decide what to charge per inspection to make your investment worthwhile.
+Most sewer scope inspections cost between $150 and $300, and most inspectors offer a small discount to clients who choose to add the service to a full home inspection.
 If you live in an area with many older homes or a history of earthquakes, your potential customer base will be very strong.
 If you educate local real estate agents about the need for sewer scope inspections, you could broaden the market for your new service even further, leading to a quicker return on your investment in equipment.